BlackS-coder/BlackS_HelloWorld/README.md

 # BlackS_HelloWorld
 # This code will serve as a test of GitHub for my profile.
 I plan on uploading a standard "hello world"-style code segment here.
+# Making edits as requested by the tutorial